Markovictory/blog.markovictory.github.io/_posts/2019-10-06-wtr-primer.markdown

 Shuffling up
 ---
 ‘Legend Story Studios’ really have pulled out all the stops in their approach to organised play and support of the playerbase.
 ‘Flesh and Blood’ has been specifically designed to function in both constructed and limited (sealed and booster draft) formats, compared to most other games where one or the other is just tacked on (usually limited) out of convenience.
-Support has been shown with the announcement of events at both a frequent local level to large scale $10,000 competitive events .The avenues they’ve advertised to launch the game and inspire people to play and grow local communities is beyond ambitious and very exciting to witness!
+Support has been shown with the announcement of events at both a frequent local level to large scale $10,000 competitive events.
+The avenues they’ve advertised to launch the game and inspire people to play and grow local communities is beyond ambitious and very exciting to witness!

 A quick dive into each of these points;
 - The game has been designed with both **Limited and Constructed** in mind.
 Paradigms have been set on how to differentiate gameplay between the two formats without any glaring exceptions or caveats.
 Case in point; **[young heroes][young]**.